Theory of Wood Stove Flue Design

 Industry Terms

-Flue: The complete pipe system used to route combustion products from the stove to the outside, above the roof of the structure.
+• Flue: The complete pipe system routing combustion gases from the stove to the outdoors.

-Chimney: The portion of the flue system that is visible from the outside.
+• Chimney: The portion of the flue visible outside your structure.

 Flue System Design Considerations